yetulaxman/NMRLipids/README.md

 conda-containerize new --prefix /projappl/project_xxxx/NMRLipids  env_nmr.yml  # this can take a while

 ```
-Tykky will install all needed packages (as listed in the file, *env_nmr.yml*) to the directory '/projappl/project_xxxx/NMRLipids'
+Tykky would install all needed packages (as listed in the file, *env_nmr.yml*) to the directory '/projappl/project_xxxx/NMRLipids'

 ### Creating a course environment modules